QUAREP-LiMi/WG1-Automation/README.md

 ## License

-This project is licensed under the ..?..
+This project is licensed under the GNU General Public License v3.0 **???**

 ## Acknowledgments